Friday, March 30, 2012

 I was looking for items, other than the letter trays you see in office supply stores, that could serve as in-boxes — and I stumbled upon the world of Lucite trays.
 These aren't the cheapest of storage options, but they certainly can be lovely.
 And, of course, they can be used to store all sorts of things.

 The tray above comes from Boom Design and is sold by AllModern.
 You can also get it in red (or clear, or smoke gray) from Spacify.
+Update on April 27, 2014: I'm no longer finding this tray at AllModern or Spacify, but you can find it here.

 And then there are the trays with the paper inserts.
 If you're using the tray as an in-box, there's some incentive to keep the box emptied, so you can see that insert!
 Dabney Lee offers 12" square Lucite trays, as well as small and large rectangular trays.
 You can choose from 89 patterned inserts or 18 solid colors; there are also 60 choices for the monogram or name plate.
 Update on Feb.
 18, 2014: I'm no longer seeing the large tray.